Left Atrial Appendage Closure

 HOW IS LEFT ATRIAL APPENDAGE CLOSURE DONE?

-• >90% of our patients go home the next day.
+- The majority of our patients go home the same day.

 WHAT IS THE PATIENT EXPERIENCE WITH THE WATCHMAN DEVICE?

-• As of February 2019, MHVI proceduralists have successfully implanted 184 devices.
+- As of Fall 2024, MHVI proceduralists have successfully implanted almost 800 Watchman devices.

 WHO IS THE WATCHMAN TEAM?